 Shields has been very active at all levels of sport.
 At the national level, he has served as Chair of the NCAA Division III Men’s Lacrosse Committee (2011-12) and as a committee member in 2009 and 2010.
 At the conference level, he has been a member of the NESCAC AD Executive Committee since 2011, and chaired the conference in 2011-2012 and 2012-13.
 He has served on the NESCAC committee on the NCAA Sportsmanship and Woman of the Year selection since 2008.

-Shields earned a Bachelor of Science in Physical Education from St. Lawrence University in 1979 and a Master of Science in Physical Education from Ithaca College in 1985.
-He was captain and second team All-American at attack on St. Lawrence’s 1979 NCAA Division II-III semifinalists.
-He graduated with the school’s all-time record for points scored.
-He has been inducted into the St. Lawrence University Athletics Hall of Fame twice, first as an individual in 1994 (on the same night as his father, Frank, a 1954 St. Lawrence grad and football standout), and with his 1979 teammates at their team induction in 2008.
-He is also a member of the Geneva (NY) Athletics Hall of Fame, inducted in 1997.
+A native of Geneva, New York, Shields earned a bachelor of science degree in Physical Education from St. Lawrence University in 1979 and a master of science degree in Physical Education from Ithaca College in 1985.
+He was captain and second team All-American at attack at St. Lawrence in the 1979.
+Shields graduated with the school’s all-time record for points scored and has been inducted into the St. Lawrence University Athletics Hall of Fame twice as well as the Geneva Athletics Hall of Fame.

 270 Mohegan Ave.